KittyGiraudel/sass-guidelines/TRANSLATING.md

 ## Updating a translation

 If your translation is lagging behind the English version, you will have to update it.
-The easiest way to do it to use the [changelog](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/CHANGELOG.md) and reproduce commits one by one.
+The easiest way to do it to use the [changelog](https://github.com/HugoGiraudel/sass-guidelines/blob/master/CHANGELOG.md) and reproduce commits one by one.

 First create a new branch named after your language and your version (e.g. `ru-1.3`).
 Then check the first commit from the changelog, reproduce it in your version, and commit it.
 Repeat this process for each commit missing from your translation.
-Once you’re done (or before), submit a pull-request to the `gh-pages` branch.
+Once you’re done (or before), submit a pull-request to the `master` branch.